STOOL MICROSCOPY, CULTURE AND SENSITIVITIES TEST (MCS)

 The stool microscopy is performed:

-If you have symptoms suggesting infection of the digestive tract such as lingering diarrhea, ache in the stomach, not having of appetite, and fever
+If you have symptoms suggesting infection of the digestive tract such as lingering diarrhoea, ache in the stomach, not having of appetite, and fever

 If there is a feeling of parasitic infection in the intestine like the amoeba, giardia, etc.